-If you are unhappy with your current breast implants, contact Vitenas Cosmetic Surgery to schedule a complimentary consultation with Dr. Vitenas.
+If you are unhappy with your current breast implants, contact Vitenas Cosmetic Surgery to schedule a consultation with Dr. Vitenas.
 Call the office at 281.484.0088 for more information or assistance with a first appointment.
 Consultations can also be done online, simply fill out the Contact Us form.

 Implant Exchange FAQ